Guidelines for application

-The project should be conducted by a postdoc employed by the academic party.
-However, the project plan should clearly indicate the impacts of the collaboration for both parties and beyond.
+The project should clearly demonstrate the impacts of the collaboration for both parties and beyond.
 The project is expected to produce high-class scientific publications and scientific knowledge and/or intellectual property with high-impact future innovation potential.

 For what period is project funding provided?

-Projects are funded for a total period of 24 months.
+Projects are funded for a total period of 24 months, and it shall primarily be used over the period of two years.
 Postdocs are expected to divide their time equally between the academic and industrial partner.
-Note that these 12-month periods can be flexibly allocated depending on the project plan.
+Note that the working periods do not have to be continuous, but can be allocated flexibly depending on the project plan.

 What is expected from the industrial partner?